These are the rules, penalties and fees you need to look out for when flying

 Mobile boarding passes are acceptable for flights except from Moroccan airports, where passengers must have a paper print-out.

-Passengers who have not checked in online up to two hours before their flight can do so at the airport with the payment of a fee.
+Passengers who have not checked in can do so on payment of a fee.

 From the UK: £55.